danrcastro/.github/.github/ISSUE_TEMPLATE/Standard-Feature-Issue-Template.md

 ## Subject Matter Experts
 < list of subject matter experts for this domain.
 If the SME from the end-user perspective is not the author, an end-user expert should be listed here.
 The Design, Dev, and QA teams should add experts here as appropriate. >

+## QA Needs
+< Indicate any special setup or tool set the QA team might need. >